-Some people can control their blood pressures with lifestyle changes alone, but many people can't.
+Some people can control their blood pressures with lifestyle changes alone, but many people can’t.
 Keep in mind that the main goal is blood pressure control.
-If your doctor prescribes medicines as a part of your treatment plan, keep up your healthy habits.
-This will help you better control your blood pressure.
+If your doctor prescribes medicines as a part of your treatment plan, keep up your healthy habits, this will help you better control your blood pressure.

 Follow a Healthy Eating Plan

 Your doctor may recommend the Dietary Approaches to Stop Hypertension (DASH) eating plan if you have HBP.
-The DASH eating plan focuses on fruits, vegetables, whole grains, and other foods that are heart healthy and lower in sodium (salt).
+The DASH eating plan focuses on fruits, vegetables, whole grains, and other foods that are heart-healthy and lower in sodium (salt).

 This eating plan is low in fat and cholesterol.
 It also features fat-free or low-fat milk and dairy products, fish, poultry, and nuts.
 The DASH eating plan suggests less red meat (even lean red meat), sweets, added sugars, and sugar-containing beverages.
-The plan is rich in nutrients, protein, and fiber.
+The program is rich in nutrients, protein, and fiber.